hbhasin/Boulder-2016-Bike-Share/Boulder 2016 Bike Share Data Exploration.md

 ## Checkouts vs. Daily Cloud Cover
 Dark Sky defines Cloud Cover as “the percentage of sky occluded by clouds, between 0 and 1, inclusive”.
-Figures 11 shows the total number of checkouts against daily cloud cover.
-They clearly suggest that ridership was highest as the cloud cover stayed at around 0.15.
+Figure 11 shows the total number of checkouts against daily cloud cover.
+It clearly suggests that ridership was highest as the cloud cover stayed at around 0.15.

 ![](https://github.com/hbhasin/Boulder-2016-Bike-Share/blob/master/figures/Figure%2011.PNG)